Learn about Camp Quest Ohio

 What ages of children are eligible for Camp Quest Ohio?

 Children ages 8 to 17 are welcome at Camp Quest Ohio.
-Campers age 17 are eligible to apply to be Counselors in Training.
+Campers age 16 and 17 are eligible to apply be in the Leadership Track (LT's).

 How many campers attend Camp Quest?